tuipopenoe/DailyProgrammer/Challenge170E_Blackjack_Checker/Readme.md

 lose.
 Your challenge is, given a set of players and their hands, print who wins (or if it is a tie game.)

+### Input
+First you will be given a number, N. This is the number of players in the game.
+Next, you will be given a further N lines of input.
+Each line contains the name of the player and the cards in their hand, like so:
+Bill: Ace of Diamonds, Four of Hearts, Six of Clubs Would have a value of 21 (or 11 if you wanted, as the Ace could be 1 or 11.)

+### Output
+Print the winning player.
+If two or more players won, print "Tie".